What’s the best way to learn about upcoming changes to Ask Extension?

-Questions are automatically assigned to non-vacationing group members who have opted to be available for auto-assignments in their user profiles.
-Ask uses a round-robin method, selecting the expert who was auto-assigned a question the longest ago, and then updating that expert’s “last assignment” timestamp to the current time.
+Questions are automatically assigned to non-vacationing group members who have opted to be available for auto-assignments.
+Ask Extension uses a round-robin method, selecting the expert who was auto-assigned a question the longest ago, and then updating that expert’s “last assignment” timestamp to the current time.
 The round robin auto-assignment does not take the number of currently assigned questions or manual question assignments into consideration.
 Experts do not receive more auto-assigned questions by answering questions faster than their colleagues.

 If a client replies to a question it will be assigned back to the last expert, even if the expert has vacation mode turned on.

 The new system does not offer a button like the old system, but it does allow an expert to “lock” a question for up to 24 hours.
 To initiate this lock, enter some text into the response box.
 This entry is automatically saved after a few seconds, so you can close that window without clicking the “Reply” or “Post” buttons, and return to this question later.
 If another expert tries to reply to the question during this 24 hour duration, they will get an alert indicating the lock and can see which expert is currently working on it.
 Note: once you actually post the reply, the lock is released.

 Experts can reassign a question to other non-vacationing members of the question’s current group, or to any expert in the assigned expert’s state.

 Questions can be assigned to groups with the same state as the currently assigned expert, or to groups without a state (i.e., National expertise-based groups.)